CandleLabAI/CoFormer-WACV-2024/STR/README.md

 # CoFormer For Scene Test Recogniton

 Scene Text Recognition (STR) models use language context to be more robust against noisy or corrupted images.
 Recent approaches like ABINet use a standalone or external Language Model (LM) for prediction refinement.
 In this work, we show that the external LM&mdash;which requires upfront allocation of dedicated compute capacity&mdash;is inefficient for STR due to its poor performance vs cost characteristics.
-We propose a more efficient approach using **p**ermuted **a**uto**r**egressive **seq**uence (CoFormer) models.
-View our ECCV [poster](https://drive.google.com/file/d/19luOT_RMqmafLMhKQQHBnHNXV7fOCRfw/view) and [presentation](https://drive.google.com/file/d/11VoZW4QC5tbMwVIjKB44447uTiuCJAAD/view) for a brief overview.

 ![CoFormer](.github/gh-teaser.png)